 Popular drinks: Palm wine, Lotoko (distilled alcohol made from maize), beer, soft drinks, etc.

 East Africa’s cooking traditions vary by geography.
 There are 19 territories in East Africa with plenty of cuisines.
-Some places have the influence of Middle Eastern cuisine; some share some similar ingredients of Indian and British foods.
+Some places have the influence of Middle Eastern cuisine; some share some similar ingredients to Indian and British foods.

 37. South Sudanese